It sounds obvious, but crunching the numbers and making a budget can go a long way helping your money go further.

 You may be worried about your cash flow and decide that you need to cut back your spending sharply over the next few weeks.
 An online planner tool will be helpful for doing this.

-Tools like the one above are great to help you plan your spending.
-But there are also simple ways of keeping track of what you’re spending day to day, on your phone or computer.
+Budgeting tools are great to help you plan your spending.
+They are simple ways of keeping track of what you’re spending day to day, on your phone or computer.

 Here are some free tools that you can use: